In the story below, we've tried to explain why we have created the

 He has specialized himself in developing embedded software, user interfaces

-and in writing health-care software.
+and health-care software.
 Most of the embedded software is developed

 Marc founded his company YiG Engineering BV in 2000 and